The lesson we don't see: national industry and structural poverty

 The state and its tentacles keep us in a condition of lethargy and underdevelopment

-In days of less economic freedom in Uruguay, Argentina, led by the first libertarian president, continues its path toward the total liberation of its population, this time from the burden represented by the so-called national industry.
+In days of lesser economic freedom in Uruguay, Argentina, led by the first libertarian president, continues its path toward the total liberation of its population, this time from the burden represented by the so-called national industry.

 Structures originating from the old model of Import Substitution Industrialization (ISI), typical of closed economies and promoted as a response to the global crisis of the thirties, have resulted in inefficient and unnatural systems that, far from generating wealth, consolidate structural poverty.